woman using keypad access control technology

 Electric locks

-As one of the most vital components of any access control technology, the electric lock is what physically prevents entry from potential risks.
+As one of the most vital components of any access control technology, electric locking hardware is what physically prevents entry from potential risks.
 In order for your door to grant access to a user, it must be connected to the access control system.
 Once it receives a signal from the system to open, the lock will release.
+Otherwise, the door will restrict access.

 Keypads